zhezhangsh/Agri/README.md

 These regions could be any type of annotated genomic regions with or without quantitative features, such as:

   - Gene body
-      - exons/introns
+      - Exons/introns
-      - UTRs
+      - Coding regions/UTRs
-      - splicing sites
+      - Splicing sites
       - TSS/TTS
       - miRNA binding sites
   - Regulatory regions